-5. Communication:
+Communication:

 The College considers Desire2Learn (D2L) as the primary channel of communication for each course.
 Regularly checking this software platform is critical as it will keep you directly connected with faculty and current course information.
-Success in this course may be directly related to your willingness to take advantage of this Learning Management System (LMS) communication tool.
+Success in this course may be directly related to your willingness to take advantage of the Learning Management System communication tool.

-6. Plagiarism:
+Plagiarism: